ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 }
 ```

-Is formatted to:
+is formatted to
 ```sparql
 SELECT ?a # comment WHERE {
   ?a ?b ?c
 }
 ```

-So let's fix this really quick, how hard can it be?
+So let's fix this really quickly, how hard can it be?
 Right...?

 ---